roymkim/terminalVelocity/README.md

 * Commited a JSON parsing library

 ### 5/23/2016
-* Added a location AutoSuggest
+* Started working on location AutoSuggest
+* Changed out json parsing library for another one(simple-json)
+* Results are parsed and printed out formatted
+* Class takes arguments for location and dates